Does CBD Cause Constipation?

 - Changes in daily routines, such as travel or alterations in dietary habits

-According to the findings of a recent study, CBD appears to affect receptors associated with intestinal motility, suggesting its potential to relieve constipation.
+For most people, CBD does not represent a risk of causing constipation.
+In fact, according to the 2023 study we mentioned before, CBD appears to affect receptors associated with intestinal motility, suggesting its potential to relieve constipation.

 It’s important to note that THC, a compound present in full-spectrum CBD (which contains up to 0.3% THC, the maximum legal limit), can have varying effects.
 A small THC amount is unlikely to cause constipation, but it’s wise to be mindful of individual reactions.
 If you’re thinking about using CBD for constipation or related concerns, it’s recommended to consult your physician for personalized guidance.